eeveebot/eevee/hugo/content/docs/deployment/deploy-with-helm.md

 ## Prepare values.yaml

-A full working example is below:
+A minimal working example that leans on defaults:

 ## Values